openvinotoolkit/geti-sdk/notebooks/README.md

 3. Run `pip install -r ../requirements/requirements-notebooks.txt` to install the packages required to run the notebooks

-4. Create a `.env` file containing the login details for your Intel® Geti™ server, following the instructions in the [Credentials management](#credentials-management) box.
+4. Create a `.env` file containing the server details for your Intel® Geti™ server, following the instructions in the [Authentication](#authentication) box.

 5. In your terminal, navigate to the `notebooks` directory and execute the command